x

 TRAVERSE CITY, Mich. — One Michigan business is under fire after it announced it will not serve some members of the LGBTQ community.

-In a now-deleted Facebook post, Studio 8 Hair Lab in Traverse City said that people identifying as transgender and queer would not be welcome.
+In a now-deleted Facebook post, Studio 8 Hair Lab in Traverse City said that people of certain identities would not be welcome.

 "If a human identifies as anything other than a man/woman, please seek services at a local pet groomer," the post read.
 "You are not welcome at this salon.
 Period."

-It comes following a June Supreme Court in 303 Creative LLC v.
-Elenis decision ruling that said a Colorado web designer could refuse service for same-sex couples looking for wedding websites, despite the state's anti-discrimination laws.
+It comes following a June Supreme Court ruling in 303 Creative LLC v.
+Elenis that said a Colorado web designer could refuse service for same-sex couples looking for wedding websites, despite the state's anti-discrimination laws.

 However, the language of that ruling, one local expert said, while potentially vague, does not apply to all businesses.